opsschool/curriculum/shell_tools_101.rst

 For example, executing the vmstat command ( ``vmstat`` ) will provide an output with abbreviations.
 For each variable, a number will be given.

-The variables at the top of the output of the example mean the following:
+The variables at the top of the output mean the following:

 +---------------------+---------------------------------------------------------------------+
 | Abbreviation        | Meaning                                                             |